 Bio Print Multimedia

 Vince Beiser is an award-winning journalist based in Los Angeles.
-He has exposed conditions in California's harshest prisons, trained with troops bound for Iraq, ridden with the first responders to Haiti's earthquake and hunted down other stories from around the world for publications including The Los Angeles Times Magazine, Harper's, The Atlantic, Wired, The Village Voice, The New Republic, The Nation and Rolling Stone.
+He has exposed conditions in California's harshest prisons, trained with troops bound for Iraq, ridden with the first responders to Haiti's earthquake and hunted down other stories from around the world for publications including Wired, The Los Angeles Times Magazine, Harper's, The Atlantic, The Village Voice, The New Republic, The Nation, Playboy, and Rolling Stone.
 He has also been a senior editor for Mother Jones, a special projects reporter for The Oakland Tribune, and a senior writer for The Jerusalem Report, Israel's leading news magazine.

 His articles have been featured in several textbooks and anthologies, and have been translated into half-a-dozen languages and reprinted around the world in publications from GQ-South Africa to Reader's Digest-Asia.